cben0ist/cben0ist.github.io/index.md

 author: Christophe Benoist
 ---

-I am an experienced Technical Project Manager living in Toronto, Canada, here are some of my projects, realisations and experiences.
+I am an experienced Technical Project Manager living in Toronto, Canada.
+Here are some of my projects, realisations and experiences.
+For a more detailed resume, check my [LinkedIn profile](https://www.linkedin.com/in/christophebenoist/).